c64scene-ar/chipdisk-nac-vol.1/chipdisk_internals.en.rst

 Intro-linker
 ------------

 The Intro, once it is finished, decompresses the Player.
-For that you have to have consider two things:
+For that we have to have consider two things:

-- The decompression code can not get "stepped on" while decompressing
+- **A)** The decompression code can not get "stepped on" while decompressing
-- The data to decompress can not get "stepped on" while it is decompressed
+- **B)** The data to decompress can not get "stepped on" while it is decompressed

-For the first thing, what is done, is to put the decompression code in a address that will not be used, such as ``$0400`` (Screen address).
-To prevent it from being "ugly", we paint everything in black:
+For **A)**, we put the decompression code in a address that will not be used, such as ``$0400`` (Screen address).
+To prevent it from look "ugly", we paint everything in black:

 .. figure:: https://lh3.googleusercontent.com/Az0sLlckuc5AZ11CAEMfEHt5Qhytwjo5pF8VoXPMUOrXPdhah23WTuGCQ5OHHjImepzFYRMuDoMV6Pj_keYu7i5InAxd5shUcByNSwLibPkMDoTOBi9edcjgBEsKe4IZkIZ9m5U
    :alt: intro-linker black

-   *With Everything black.
-We can not see the decompression code*
+   *Black screen.
+The decrompress code cannot be seen*

 But if the background were not black, it would look like this:

 .. figure:: https://lh3.googleusercontent.com/4HefvIHOzC2oM23jOjZGUgnR6ChVb4Jj8hm-2_w8MpHTAWKjvFdWt0YDl-KQwV4ox6kVlyNSxbpfqvrtk7KuOesAi8XnnFHebSxmmXL5gk1r5m-ouYBrsAqvgg-X3DKianQIfQs
    :alt: intro-linker not blacked out

-   *What you would see if the screen had no black background*
+   *What we would see if the screen had no black background*

-For the second, it is simple too, but it was complicated in the Chipdisk.
+For **B)**, it is not difficult, but it got a bit complicated with the Chipdisk.
-The Player + Easter Egg tablets occupy 40585 bytes, and when they decompress They occupy 63427 bytes.
-The C64 only has 64k RAM, so the decompression routine will step on the compressed data at some point.
-The idea is to step it just one time you after you have used the compressed data.
+The Player + Easter Egg occupy 40585 bytes, and when they are decompressed they occupy 63427 bytes.
+The C64 only has 64k RAM, so the compressed data will be overwritten by the decompressed data at some point.
+The key is that the compressed data should only be overwritten once it was used, not before!

-The Exomizer_ decompression routine goes from the end forwards.
+The Exomizer_ decompression routine starts from the end of the data.
 That is, it begins to decompress the last byte first.

 ::